-As social distancing remains our chief tool to fight COVID-19, telemedicine is becoming the go-to strategy to help every medical facility keep their staff and patients safe.
+As social distancing remains our chief tool to fight COVID-19, telemedicine is becoming the go-to strategy to help every medical facility keep its staff and patients safe.
 Here’s how telemedicine can help your practice during COVID-19 and remain a constant in your practice following a return to normalcy.

 The onset of the COVID-19 pandemic will be remembered for many things beyond the illness itself.
 From our unprecedented international response to a devastating illness to the broader socio-economic implications of social distancing, this time in history will be lauded, discussed, and even condemned as each organization and individual responds to the crisis.
-As social distancing remains our chief tool to fight COVID-19, telemedicine is becoming the go-to strategy to help every medical facility keep their staff and patients safe.
+As social distancing remains our chief tool to fight COVID-19, telemedicine is becoming the go-to strategy to help every medical facility keep its staff and patients safe.
 Here’s how telemedicine can help your practice during COVID-19 and remain a constant in your practice following a return to normalcy.

 Heroes have emerged from the pandemic.
-Our frontline healthcare workers and the institutions that support them have amassed an unprecedented response in the fight to save lives, but companies have also fought hard to shift manufacturing processes to wartime mask and ventilator production.
+Our frontline healthcare workers and the institutions that support them have amassed an unprecedented response in the fight to save lives.
+Still, companies have also fought hard to shift manufacturing processes to wartime mask and ventilator production.
 Governments have played a part in crisis communications that have saved lives.
 But a quieter hero is also at the forefront of this fight that is as close to you as the smartphone you’re using to read this article.

 So, let’s talk about how telemedicine can help your practice now and what it means for patients following the coronavirus outbreak.